rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 `FnBoundedMonomorphic`'s implementations are monomorphic from the get-go just like `Monomorphic`'s.

-Due to the narrower bounds on functions, their availability can vary between receivers but always matches that of the global implementation environment:
+Due to the narrower bounds on functions, their availability can vary between receivers but always matches that of the global *implementation environment*:

 #### `::where_trait`